 How did we get here?

 - How to get home.
-You think your child knows how to get home because they are in the car with you and you go the route every day, but does she really know?
-Now that your child is in high school, chances are there will be plenty of occasions where someone else is dropping her off at home.
+You think your child knows how to get home because they are in the car with you and you go the same route every day, but does she really know?
+Now that your child is in high school, chances are there will be plenty of occasions where someone else is dropping her off at home, and at some point, she may even be driving.
 Can your child make it back to the house without you?
 Thankfully, Google Maps and other navigation programs exist, but I believe this is something your child should know without the assistance of electronic devices.
 Maybe it’s the writer in me, but I dream up scenarios where kids can’t get reception and they are stuck.
 What are they supposed to do then?

 - How to responsibly use social media.
 The news is filled with stories of cyberbullying and video recordings of kids fighting and pictures winding up online of what they thought was private pictures.
-Even if your child is not cyberbullying or posting inappropriate photos, are the things they are saying appropriate?
+Even if your child isn’t cyberbullying or posting inappropriate photos, are the things they are saying appropriate?
 We’re living in a time where when kids apply to college or for a job, one of the first things a prospective school or employer does is Google your child’s name or find their social media accounts.
-Racist posts, profanity and countless other things have cost countless people their acceptance into colleges, jobs and other things.
+Racist posts, profanity and countless other things have cost countless people their jobs and gotten them kicked off teams or out of school.
 Teach your child had to responsibly use social media.
-Using an alias or deleting a post does not ensure that the information won’t be found later.
-Ask countless celebrities who now find their careers in jeopardy because of silly things they did ten or twenty years ago.
+Using an alias or fake account or deleting a post does not ensure that the information won’t be found later.

 - What sex really means.
 I saved the best for last because I know sex isn’t a fun topic to discuss with your child.
-I’ll be the first to admit that, but wouldn’t you prefer your baby hear the truth from you rather than her little friends who know just as much as—or less than—she does?
+I’ll be the first to admit that, but wouldn’t you prefer your baby hear the facts of life from you rather than her little friends who know just as much as—or less than—she does?
 I’ve been talking to my daughter about sex since she was seven.
 Is that young?
-To some it may be, but when I started reading stories about how kids in second and third grade were having oral sex, I knew I had to be proactive.
+To some it may be, but when I started reading stories about how kids in second and third grade were performing oral sex on each other, I knew I had to be proactive.
 I am a proponent of abstinence, but I’m not stupid.
 I know kids have sex.
 I know kids and their friends talk about sex.
 We did it as kids, and as much as you may not want to admit it, your child will have the conversations too.
 Arm her with the truth sooner rather than later.
 Sexually transmitted diseases are real.
-Your child needs to know about sex, how to protect herself and what to do if she’s in a situation where she feels like she’s being pressured to have sex.
-If you feel like you are really not up to the task, I implore you to find someone to talk to your child or check out these wonderful resources by teen relationship expert (and my client Jackie Brewton).
-Your daughter’s life could depend on it.
+Your child needs to know about sex, how to protect herself and what to do if she’s in a situation where she feels like she’s being pressured.
+If you feel like you are really not up to the task, I implore you to find someone to talk to your child.
+With all the sexually transmitted diseases that exist, her life could literally depend on it.

 What are some things you think children should know before starting high school?